rubberduck-vba/Rubberduck/README.md

 ##Features:
 ###Unit testing

 Fully integrated unit testing with minimal (read: next to none) boiler plate code.
-Just add a reference to Rubberduck and create a new module scoped `Assert` class and you're ready to start writing tests.
+Just add a reference to Rubberduck and create a new module-scoped `AssertClass` instance and you're ready to start writing tests.

     '@TestModule
     Private Assert As New Rubberduck.AssertClass